zaiisao/Documentation/en/Voice/switch_audio_device_windows.md

 * [`stopRecordingDeviceTest`](https://docs.agora.io/en/Voice/API%20Reference/cpp/classagora_1_1rtc_1_1_i_audio_device_manager.html#a796e7b8a58eb303f18f04e1e9d12a94b)

 ## Considerations
-- You need to ensure that the audio devices are not used by other applications when testing.
+- Ensure that your audio or video device is not being used by any third-party app when you conduct the test.
-- Do not call these tests with the `joinChannel` method.
+- After the test finishes, ensure that you call the corresponding stop method to stop the current test before calling the `joinChannel` method.